 You Don’t Need To Be An Olympic Athlete To Visit Here

 Olympic Park.
-The name sounds like a park that was going to test the limits of my physical fitness.
-In my mind I saw hundreds of Korean athletes working out, doing backflips and handchopping bricks with their foreheads.
-If you know how to handchop bricks with your forehead, you are awesome!
-But, the name shouldn't throw people off.
-It is a park with an Olympic training facility built there but it is a park for the public as well.
-The park has gotten recognition because of Korean variety TV shows like the "Running Man."
+The name that sounds like that seems that it is going to test the limits of my physical fitness and mental endurance.
+In my mind I saw hundreds of Korean athletes working out, doing backflips and breaking bricks with their foreheads.
+If you know how to break bricks with your forehead, you are awesome!
+But, the name of the park shouldn’t mislead people.
+It is a park with a built in Olympic training facility, but it is also park for the public as well.
+The park has gotten recognition and become popular because of Korean variety TV shows like the “Running Man.”

 So, I drove “Fire Wall” over there.
 One thing I noticed is that the parking spaces were in limited quantities.
 One thing I learned is that public transportation in Korea is the best way to get from place to place.
 Luckily, I managed to find a parking spot, parked and got out.
 I took out my big guns, the Canon EOS 5D Mark IV, zoom lens 25 mm – 105 mm, tripod, lens filters, and my 60 mm prime lens attached to the camera and 15 mm prime lens secured to my lens fast change adapter.
 I put on my backpack and went walking.
 I didn’t take my slider gimbal, heavier tripod and UAV, decisions I’m glad I didn’t decide to do.